eclipse-archived/codewind-docs/docs/_documentations/che-setupregistries.md

 # Adding image registries in Codewind in Che

- Codewind uses image registries for the following purposes:

- 1. working with templates that are hosted on non-public image registries.
- 2. building containers in the cloud.

- Determine whether you need to add any image registries to Codewind on Eclipse Che from the following information:
+Ensure you have completed the [prerequisites to installing Codewind on Eclipse Che](./che-installinfo.html#prerequisites).

-## Image registries containing your project templates
-If the container image registry hosting the project templates you are working with requires credentials, you must [add the container image registry](#adding-an-image-registry-in-codewind).
+**Note:** If you completed the [Codewind for Eclipse Che prerequisites and installation steps](./che-installinfo.html#installing-che-to-use-with-codewind) for Kubernetes then you have installed Eclipse Che with self-signed certificates.
+To proceed, you must either select 'accept the certificates' in your browser or add the certificates to your browser.
+Please refer to your DevOps or sysadmin engineer for further information. **Caution:** do not use self-signed certificates in production

+## Prerequisite: Determining if you need an image registry
+1\.
+First, determine if you need to add an image registry.
+The following scenarios in Codewind require you to specify which image registry is in use:
+- In the following scenario, configure Codewind with an image registry to push the application image to that specific image registry:
+    - Run Codewind on a remote Kubernetes cluster, including Che, to develop a Codewind style project.
+- In the following scenario, configure Codewind to use the credentials for a specific image registry:
+    - Run Codewind on a remote Kubernetes cluster, including Che, to develop an Appsody style project.
+    - The image registry for the Appsody stack requires credentials.
+- In the following scenario, from the command line, enter the `docker login` command in the registry before you create the Appsody project:
+    - Run Codewind locally to develop an Appsody style project.
-**Appsody style projects** The image container registry containing the Appsody project templates/APPSODY STACKS? requires credentials.
-You must therefore add the image registry containing your Appsody-style projects / PROJECT TEMPLATES / STACKS to Codewind.
+    - The image registry for the Appsody stack requires credentials.

-## Image registries for pushing images to the cloud

-When building **Codewind-style projects** in the cloud, Codewind on Eclipse Che pushes an image of your built project to a container image registry located on your cluster.
-If you are working with Codewind-style projects, SET UP A REGISTRY?
-CHOOSE A REGISTRY? [add the container image registry](#adding-an-image-registry-in-codewind) located on you cluster.
+If you do not develop any Codewind style projects, and you use an image registry that does not require credentials, you do not need to specify an image registry.
+2\.
+If you do need to add an image registry, start and run Che.

 ## Adding an image registry in Codewind

-**If you are using Codewind with OKD or Openshift** You can use the OpenShift internal container registry with Codewind.
-For instructions, see [Adding the OpenShift internal registry with Codewind](openshiftregistry.html).

-To add a non-Openshift image registry to Codewind:
+After Che is started and running, add the image registry to be used with Codewind.

-1. Start Codewind for Eclipse Che and ensure the project is running
-2. From the Codewind Project Explorer view, right-click **Projects** and select **Image Registry Manager**.
+1. From the Codewind Project Explorer view, right-click **Projects** and select **Image Registry Manager**.
-3. From the **Image Registry Manager**, click **Add New**.
+2. From the **Image Registry Manager**, click **Add New**.
-4. Enter the following information to add the registry:
+3. Enter the following information to add the registry:
   - Registry server name or domain name: `<registry-to-push-images-to>`
   - User name: `<Your username>`
   - Password or API key: `<Your password or API key>`
-5. If you're using the newly added registry as a push registry, enter the namespace that you want to push your images to.
+4. If you're using the newly added registry as a push registry, enter the namespace that you want to push your images to.
   - For recommended values for common registries, see the [examples](#examples).
-6. Click **Select a Push Registry** to determine which registry you use to push Codewind style projects to.
+5. Click **Select a Push Registry** to determine which registry you use to push Codewind style projects to.

+**If you are using Codewind with OKD or Openshift** You can use the OpenShift internal container registry with Codewind.
+For instructions, see [Adding the OpenShift internal registry with Codewind](openshiftregistry.html).

+## Codewind image registry guidance
+When you run Codewind on Kubernetes for Codewind style projects, Codewind uses [`buildah`](https://github.com/containers/buildah) to build container images from Dockerfiles and to push the images to an image registry that you specify.
+Use the **Image Registry Manager** in your Codewind IDE to configure the registry to use.

+Use any registry as long as `buildah` and the node that Codewind is running on can resolve the registry hostname.
+If `buildah` cannot resolve the registry hostname, `buildah` cannot push your projects to the registry, and deployment on Kubernetes is prevented.

 ## Examples:
-These examples show recommended values for common registries and have been tested and verified for use with Codewind:
+These examples show recommended values for common registries.
+The following deployment registries are tested and verified with Codewind:
 - Docker Hub:
     - Address: `docker.io`
     - Namespace: `<namespace>`